ubermanu/magefront/docs/examples/snowdog-blank-sass.md

 # Snowdog blank Sass

-This theme relies on [Frontools](https://github.com/SnowdogApps/magento2-frontools) by default.
+It is possible to replicate some of [Frontools](https://github.com/SnowdogApps/magento2-frontools) features:

-- It requires [node-sass](https://github.com/SnowdogApps/magento2-frontools#sass-compilerjson-structure) in order to compile the Sass files.
+- Use [node-sass](https://github.com/SnowdogApps/magento2-frontools#sass-compilerjson-structure) in order to compile the Sass files.
 - The scss files are located in the `styles` directory.

-## Configuration
+Install the following dependencies:

+    npm install node-sass

+Create the configuration file in your project:

 ```js
 // magefront.config.js